e-shere/RPi/README.md

   Time of capture, Source MAC address, Frequency on which it was captured, Relative signal strength
 - Channel hopping.
 Loops through channels 1-14 of the 2.4GHz frequency, needed so that TShark can capture all the devices around it not just the ones on a single channel.

+### setup.yaml
+This stores major variables from the above programs so that they are easy to access and change

 ### start_all.sh
 Single script that:
 - Launches pimotion.py and wifi_scanner.py